ggkenios/eeg-diagnosis/README.md

 <br>

 ## <a href="https://github.com/ggkenios/eeg-diagnosis/blob/main/split_by_patient">Split by patient</a> directory <br>
+In this approach we split data into training-test sets by patient.
+That means segments from a patient can only exist in either train or test set. <br>
 The file contains 2 modules.
 One to run an <a href="https://github.com/ggkenios/eeg-diagnosis/blob/main/split_by_patient/split_45_9.py">45-9 split</a> and the other a <a href="https://github.com/ggkenios/eeg-diagnosis/blob/main/split_by_patient/split_6_fold.py">5-fold cross-validation</a> one. <br>
    - Reads the numpy files created from data_preperation.py <br>
    - Splits them into train and test data, 80-20, by patient, in a balanced way.
 That means that segments of the same patient cannot exist on both train and test set. <br>